boogie-org/corral/README.md

 ## Versioning and Release

-The current version of Boogie is noted in a [build property](source/Directory.Build.props).
-To push a new version to nuget, perform the following steps:
+To push a new version to nuget, publish a new release with a tag of the form `vx.y.z`, where `x.y.z` is the updated version.

-- Update the version (e.g., x.y.z) and commit the change
-- git tag vx.y.z
-- git push --atomic origin master vx.y.z

-The [CI workflow](.github/workflows/test.yml) will build and push the packages.
+The [release workflow](.github/workflows/release.yml) will automatically build and push the packages.

 [license-badge]: https://img.shields.io/github/license/boogie-org/corral?color=blue